The Trials and Tribulations of Ahmed Dahab Writing Competition

 - Four winners will be selected each month, with each winner receiving £250

 The competition is open to entrants worldwide.

-Prize money will be awarded to each winner via bank transfer within 2 weeks of the competition concluding.
+Prize money will be awarded to each winner via bank transfer within two weeks of the competition concluding.

-If entering, you must consent to your comment/picture being published to this website/Ahmed Dahab’s social media channels.
+If entering, you must consent to your comment being published to this website/Ahmed Dahab’s social media channels.